 Most hardware engineers and inventors know what a Rigid-Flex is.
 It is both the most frustrating part of a significant circuit and yet is, at the same time, the most valuable and essential part of the course.

-Its layout and the components that it contains gives it an edge above the rest of the PCB at an average inventor’s disposal.
-More importantly, thanks to the orientation of the Rigid-Flex PCB, a designer can maneuver it around different parts of the circuit and also connect other parts of the circuit.
+Its layout and the components that it contains gives it an edge above the rest of the PCB at an average inventor's disposal.
+More importantly, thanks to the orientation of the Rigid-Flex PCB, a designer can maneuver it around different parts of the circuit and also connect other parts of the course.

 1、What is a Rigid-Flex PCB?